How money changers actually make money in 2026 (the spread, explained simply)

 Common currencies (USD, EUR) trade frequently — inventory turns over fast, supporting tight spreads.
 Rare currencies (VND, IDR) sit in inventory longer; the spread compensates.

-Why does the best Tokyo shop sometimes beat the mid-market rate?
+Why does the best Tokyo shop get so close to the mid-market rate?

-- Tourist cash flow is desirable inventory; they re-sell to outbound travelers at a higher rate
+- Tourist cash flow is desirable inventory; they re-sell to outbound travelers, so they can afford a thin buy-side margin

 - Competition compresses margins on USD/EUR specifically